tonytongqingwu/apython/README.md

 `pip3 install grpc-requests ; pip3 install Appium-Python-Client==1.1.0`
 5. Now setup G7, pair with DrStange, and ready to run:
 `cd ~/Sandbox/apython/examples ; bash stress_check.sh`
+6. Try setup with python3.10, not python3
+`python3.10 setup.py install`
+7. If it still has issue, build docker image:
+`docker build -t quick-test .`
+8. This line will be in all stress_x.py for DrStrange control:
+`python3 examples/docker_strange.py PAUSE_ADVERTISING` and `python3 examples/docker_strange.py START_ADVERTISING`

 ## other examples
 There are other example for different apps, ask tony.wu@dexcom.com